sinclairzx81/sidewinder/readme.md

 Sidewinder is a strict and fully typed NodeJS Web Service framework built for micro service architectures.
 It enables one to create schema validated RPC methods that can be trivially called over a network.
 It offers functionality for both unidirectional (http) and bidirectional (web socket) method calls; and provides this functionality under a unified service programming model.

-Sidewinder offers functionality similar to gRPC but uses JSON RPC 2.0 for the wire protocol, JSON Schema for message validation and offers optional binary message encoding using MsgPack.
+Sidewinder offers functionality similar to gRPC but uses [JSON RPC 2.0](https://www.jsonrpc.org/specification) for the wire protocol, [JSON Schema](https://json-schema.org/specification.html) for message validation and offers optional binary message encoding using [MessagePack](https://msgpack.org/index.html).
 It also provides excellent type inference support for TypeScript as well as JavaScript.

 License MIT